RadaIlieva/TaskManager/README.md

 The project consists of three main components:

 API Project - responsible for providing REST API endpoints for user authentication and authorization.
-It contains controllers for registration, login, and other profile-related functionalities.
+It contains controllers for registration and login functionalities.
 The API uses Entity Framework Core for database access and JWT tokens for authentication.

 Data Library - contains the database context and models used by the API and MVC projects.
 It defines the structure of the database and provides methods for accessing and manipulating the data.